IIFL Finance Pays RBI Penalty for Gold Loan Violations

 AI Summary

-IIFL Finance Limited's Finance Committee approved the issuance of Listed, Unsecured, Non-Convertible Perpetual Debentures up to INR 200 crore via private placement on May 15, 2026.
-The issue comprises up to 200 NCDs, each with a face value of INR 1,00,00,000, proposed to be listed on the National Stock Exchange of India Limited.
-The debentures are perpetual in nature, with a call option available to the company after at least 10 years from the deemed date of allotment, subject to prior RBI approval.
-In case of default, an additional interest of 2% p.a. over the Coupon Rate is applicable until the default is resolved.
+IIFL Finance Limited's Finance Committee, at its meeting on May 15, 2026, approved the issuance of up to 200 Listed, Unsecured, Non-Convertible Perpetual Debentures aggregating INR 200 crore on a private placement basis, with each NCD carrying a face value of INR 1,00,00,000.
+The debentures are perpetual in nature, proposed to be listed on NSE, and carry a call option exercisable after at least 10 years from allotment with prior RBI approval.
+In case of default, an additional interest of 2% p.a. over the applicable Coupon Rate is payable until the default is cured.

 powered bylight_fuzz_icon